Welcome to BIS180L

 Learning Objectives, Continued

-• Tentative: Perform a genome Assembly
+• Perform a genome Assembly

 • Tentative: Find methylated regions of the genome